Eichstätt witch trials: Third phase 1613–1630

 The by far largest persecution phase of so-called witches in the Prince-Bishopric of Eichstätt began 1613 when Johann Christoph von Westerstetten became Prince-Bishop there.
 In 1611 and 1612, about 260 witches had already been executed under his authority in Ellwangen where he had been provost since 1603.
 As in Ellwangen the persecutions in Eichstätt were driven systematically and affected more and more the center of the bishopric and also men.
 80% of all victims fell in his governance.
 After the execution of one woman in 1613 between 3 and 25 executions were carried out each year from 1616 to 1630.
 Altogether, at least 199 people were accused and 176 (150 women and 26 men) executed for witchcraft in Eichstätt during these 18 years.

+On 15 October 1626, Margaretha Bittelmayer was arrested for witchcraft.
+Her husband was a councilor and town scribe for the Prince Bishop of Eichstätt.
+She was interrogated over the following month by a team of witch commissioners, during which she confessed to being in league with the Devil, committing a number of other witch-related offenses, and she thirty alleged accomplices.

-The massive pursuance ended suddenly in July 1630 when the Holy Roman Emperor Ferdinand and Prince-elector of Bavaria Maximilian prohibited the witch-hunt in the Franconian Circle at the Diet of Regensburg (1630).
+The massive witch pursuits ended suddenly in July 1630 when the Holy Roman Emperor Ferdinand and Prince-elector of Bavaria Maximilian prohibited the witch-hunt in the Franconian Circle at the Diet of Regensburg (1630).
 Westerstetten left Eichstätt 1631 and went to Ingolstadt, where he died in 1637.

-Last executions after 1700

-About 75 years later a 15-year-old boy called Balthasar Gorck was sentenced to death for witchcraft in 1705.
 The last known execution in Eichstätt affected Walburga Rung, a 22 year old pauper, on 22 November 1723.

 Comparison with other towns

 Due to the large number of victims compared to the small number of inhabitants Eichstätt belongs to the center of persecution of witchcraft in the Holy Roman Empire after Würzburg, Bamberg and Fulda.
-This is even more astonishing as the neighbour town Ingolstadt with its faculty of law only had 11 executions of witches.
-Obviously the opponents of witch persecution could establish themselves in Ingolstadt while the supporters did in Eichstätt.
+The neighbouring town of Ingolstadt with its faculty of law only had 11 executions of witches.

-The victims

-Up to now there is evidence for 249 people to be accused and imprisoned for witchcraft in the Prince-Bishopric of Eichstätt between 1532 and 1723.
-The actual number might be higher presumably 10% more.
-224 (90%) were verifiably executed.
-219 (88%) of the victims were women and 30 (12%) men.

-In the beginning of the persecution only women of the rural communities were affected.
-In the course of time the pursuance moved to the center and the town of Eichstätt and affected more and more higher social classes.
-Among the victims were six councilmen (Ratsherren), ten mayor (Bürgermeister) and five steward (Kastner) respectively their wives and many women whose husbands worked as craftsman for the Bishop.
-The age of the victims when they were arrested was recorded only for 87 persons and was often not exactly given.
-The range lasted from 12 to 77 years with a mean value of 49.
-Half of the people were younger than 50 years old.